robcarver17/pysystemtrade/docs/production.md

 Whilst running the monitor will also handle any 'crashed' processes (those where the PID that is registered is killed without the process being properly finished); it will email the user, update the web log, and mark the process as finished so it can be run again. **It will not automatically respawn the processes!** (you will have to do that manually or wait until the crontab does so the next day).

+You may prefer to run your monitor from another machine.
+To do this on the trading server (the machine that is being monitored), assuming that is also the machine that is hosting your mongoDB instance:

+- Add an ip address to the `bind_ip` line in the `/etc/mongod.conf` file to allow connections from other machines `eg bind_ip=localhost, 192.168.0.10` or change your call to mongodb `mongod --dbpath /home/rob/data/mongodb --bind_ip_all` (**warning, insecure unless you have other security eg firewall**).
+- You may need to change your firewall settings, either UFW (`sudo ufw enable`, `sudo ufw allow 27017 from 192.168.0.10`) or iptables
+- set up ssh so that it does not require password login, only ssh-key (**again, has security implications so make sure you know what you are doing!**)

+Then on the monitoring machine:

+- you will need to modify the `private_config.yaml` system configuration file so it connects to a different IP address `mongo_host: 192.168.0.13`
+- add the following to your `private_config.yaml` file

+`trading_server_ip: 192.168.0.121`
+`trading_server_username: 'rob'`
+`trading_server_ssh_port: 22` (optional, defaults to port 22)

 ### Troubleshooting?